• Skip to main content

 More News

-• Welcome to the Noongar season, Birak 01 December 2022 Today marks the first day of Birak (December to January) in the Noongar seasonal calendar.
-It’s the moasaic burning time where burning across the country happens and the afternoons are cooled by the sea breezes that abound from the southwest.
-It is known as the season of the young.
-HSS Cadet Jasmine Unno is here to share some of her kaartdijin (knowledge) about this season and Noongar culture in the video.
+• Welcome to the Noongar season, Djeran 03 April 2023 Today marks the first day ofDjeran(April to May) in the Noongar seasonal calendar.
+It’s a break in the hot weather as days start to become cooler and is recognised as the season of adulthood.
+HSS Cadet Jasmine Unno is here to share some of her kaartdijin (knowledge) about this season and Noongar culture in thevideo.
 Sharing this kaartdijin is an important part of building Aboriginal cultural awareness at HSS to help create a culturally safe and inclusive environment that attracts Aboriginal people to our workforce.
 It also aligns with our Diversity and Inclusion Strategy which aims to create a workplace where all employees are seen, valued and respected.

 Last Updated: 07/10/2024